-This represents the average result of the self-fertilisation of the hybrids when two differentiating characters are united in them.
-In solitary flowers and in solitary plants, however, the ratios in which the forms of the series are produced may suffer not inconsiderable fluctuations\.
-Apart from the fact that the numbers in which both sorts of egg cells occur in the seed vessels can only be regarded as equal on the average, it remains purely a matter of chance which

-\ [Whether segregation by such units is more than purely fortuitous could probably be determined by seriation.] of the two sorts of pollen may fertilise each separate egg cell.
-For this reason the separate values must necessarily be subject to fluctuations, and there are even extreme cases possible, as were described earlier in connection with the experiments on the form of the seed and the colour of the albumen.
-The true ratios of the numbers can only be ascertained by an average deduced from the sum of as many single values as possible; the greater the number the more are merely chance elements eliminated.
+This represents the average result of the self-fertilization of the hybrids when two differentiating characters are united in them.
+In individual flowers and in individual plants, however, the ratios in which the forms of the series are produced may suffer not inconsiderable fluctuations.
+Apart from the fact that the numbers in which both sorts of egg cells occur in the seed vessels can only be regarded as equal on the average, it remains purely a matter of chance which of the two sorts of pollen may fertilize each separate egg cell.
+For this reason the separate values must necessarily be subject to fluctuations, and there are even extreme cases possible, as were described earlier in connection with the experiments on the forms of the seed and the color of the albumen.
+The true ratios of the numbers can only be ascertained by an average deduced from the sum of as many single values as possible; the greater the number the more are merely chance effects eliminated.

-The developmental series for hybrids in which two kinds of differentiating characters are united contains among sixteen individuals nine different forms, viz.,
+The developmental series for hybrids in which two kinds of differentiating characters are united contains among 16 individuals nine different forms, viz.:

-AB + Ab + aB + ab + 2ABb + 2aBb + 2AaB + 2Aab + 4AaBb.
-Between the differentiating characters of the original stocks Aa and Bb four constant combinations are possible, and consequently the hybrids produce the corresponding four forms of egg and pollen cells AB, Ab, aB, ab, and each of these will on the average figure four times in the fertilisation, since sixteen individuals are included in the series.
-Therefore the participators in the fertilisation are- Pollen cells AB + Ab +aB + aB + aB + aB + ab + ab + ab + ab.
+$$AB + Ab + aB + ab + 2ABb + 2ABb + 2AaB + 2Aab + 4AaBb$$ .

+Between the differentiating characters of the original stocks Aa and Bb, four constant combinations are possible, and consequently the hybrids produce the corresponding four forms of egg and pollen cells: AB, Ab, aB, ab, and each of these will on the average figure four times in the fertilization, since 16 individuals are included in the series.
+Therefore, the participators in the fertilization are or

-In the process of fertilisation each pollen form unites on an average equally often with each egg cell form, so that each of the four pollen cells AB unites once with one of the forms of egg cell AB, Ab, aB, ab.
-In precisely the same way the rest of the pollen cells of the forms Ab, aB, ab unite with all the other egg cells.
-We obtain therefore-
+In the process of fertilization each pollen form unites on an average equally often with each egg cell form, so that each of the four pollen cells AB unites once with one of the forms of egg cell AB, Ab, aB, ab.
+In precisely the same way the rest of the pollen cells of the forms Ab, aB, ab, unite with all the other egg cells.
+We obtain therefore:

-$\frac{AB}{AB} + \frac{AB}{Ab} + \frac{Ab$ or
+$$\frac{AB}{AB} + \frac{AB}{Ab} + \frac{AB$$

-AB + ABb + AaB + AaBb + ABb + Ab + AaBb + Aab + Aab + Aab + AaBb + aBb + aBb + AaBb + Aab + aBb + ab = AB + Ab + aB + ab + 2ABb + 2aBb + 2AaB + 2Aab + 4AaBb\.
+$$AB + ABb + AaB + AaBb + ABb + Ab + AaBb + Aab + AaB + AaBb + aB + aBb + AaBb + Aab + aBb + ab =$$

+$$AB + Ab + aB + ab + 2ABb + 2ABb + 2AaB + 2Aab + 4AaBb$$

 In precisely similar fashion is the developmental series of hybrids exhibited when three kinds of differentiating characters are conjoined in them.
-The hybrids form eight various kinds of egg and pollen cells-ABC, ABc, ABc, AbC, Abc, aBC, aBc, abC, abc-and each pollen form unites itself again on the average once with each form of egg cell.
+The hybrids form eight various kinds of egg and pollen cells: ABC, ABC, AbC, AbC, aBC, aBC, abC, abc, and each pollen form unites itself again on the average once with each form of egg cell.

-The law of combination of different characters which governs the development of the hybrids finds therefore its foundation and explanation in the principle enunciated, that the hybrids produce egg cells and pollen cells which in equal numbers represent all constant forms which result from the combinations of the characters brought together in fertilisation.
+The law of combination of different characters which governs the development of the hybrids finds therefore its foundation and explanation in the principle enunciated, that the hybrids produce egg cells and pollen cells which in equal numbers represent all constant forms which result from the combinations of the characters brought together in fertilization.

-EXPERIMENTS WITH HYBRIDS OF OTHER SPECIES OF PLANTS.
+EXPERIMENTS WITH HYBRIDS OF OTHER SPECIES OF PLANTS